shiv1810/Student-Performance-Prediction-App/README.md

 2. Sign in or create a new account using Firebase Authentication.
 3. Explore the dashboard to view student performance visualizations.
 4. Use the input features to predict student performance using the integrated CoreML model.

+## Project Scope and Ongoing Development

+**Note:** This repository focuses on the iOS side of the Student Performance Prediction App.
+Simultaneously, development for the Android counterpart is in progress, enhancing the overall scope and complexity of the project.

+### iOS Development

+The iOS portion of the project encompasses the integration of Firebase, Firestore, CoreML for predictive analytics, and a graph library for visualization.
+It caters to both student and faculty roles, providing a user-friendly interface for accessing and updating academic data.

+### Android Development (Work in Progress)

+The Android side of the project is currently under active development.
+It aims to mirror the functionality and features implemented on the iOS platform.
+This includes integrating Firebase and Firestore for backend services, incorporating a CoreML model for predictive analytics, and implementing a graph library for visualizing data on the Android platform.

+### Ongoing Complexity

+As the project is ongoing, the complexity is expected to increase with the introduction of new features, optimizations, and the synchronization of functionality between the iOS and Android platforms.
+Future enhancements may include additional machine learning models, improved visualizations, and extended capabilities for both students and faculty.

+## Contributing

+Contributions to the project, whether for iOS or Android development, are welcome.
+If you're interested in contributing, please refer to the [Contribution Guidelines](CONTRIBUTING.md) for more information.

+## Roadmap

+The project roadmap includes plans for feature additions, bug fixes, and the eventual release of both iOS and Android versions.
+Regular updates will be made to accommodate changes in technology and user requirements.

+## Stay Informed

+Stay informed about project updates, announcements, and new releases by following our GitHub repository.
+Feel free to open issues, provide feedback, or contribute to the ongoing development of this comprehensive student performance management system.

 ## Contributing